CDBG-R Substantial Amendment #1

 - Stimulate the economy through measures that modernize the Nation’s infrastructure.

 - Improve energy efficiency and expand educational opportunities and access to health care.

 HUD strongly urges grantees to use CDBG-R funds for hard development costs associated with infrastructure activities that provide services to residents or activities that promote energy efficiency and conservation through rehabilitation or retrofitting of existing buildings.
 While the full range of CDBG activities is available to grantees, the Department strongly suggests that grantees incorporate consideration of the public perception of the intent of the Recovery Act in identifying and selecting projects for CDBG-R funding.

-Spreadsheet for Reporting Proposed CDBG-R Activities
+Reporting Proposed CDBG-R Activities Spreadsheet

 Grantees must provide information concerning CDBG-R assisted activities in an electronic spreadsheet provided by HUD.
 The information that must be reported in the spreadsheet includes activity name, activity description, CDBG-R dollar amount budgeted, eligibility category, national objective citation, additional Recovery Act funds for the activity received from other programs, and total activity budget.

 CDBG-R Information by Activity (complete for each activity)